How to Visit Colombia’s Rosario Islands from Cartagena

 Secreto Hostel has a nice pool and has both private rooms and a small dorm.
 It is a short walk from the beach though.

 Meanwhile, El Hamaquero Hostal also has both privates and dorms.
-There’s no pool there but it is oceanfront.
+There’s no pool there but it is oceanfront and has a lot of good reviews.

 Ready to Plan Your Trip to the Rosario Islands?